 "QBIT has been very helpful in supplying us with professional contacts in the fields of neo-natal health, biomechanical design and African culture.
 Additionally, QBIT has provided us with a strong support system to guide us in addressing the problem of hypothermia in Zimbabwe"

 Diagnostic Monitoring Infant Pacifier

 Babies are very sensitive to germs and viruses, which can be a very large concern for parents of children with increased risk of disease or limited access to care.
-QBiT has decided to design and prototype an affordable baby soother that monitors the health of the baby through it's saliva.
-If the monitor detects any irregular levels of cortisol in the babies saliva, the monitor will indicate this to the parent through a phone app, which allows them to take the precautionary measures required to improve the babies health.
-This project is lead by Adam Maceachern and Emily Rae.
+QBiT designed and prototyped an affordable baby soother that monitors the health of the baby through its saliva.
+If the monitor detects any irregular levels of cortisol in the baby's saliva, the monitor will indicate this to the parent through a phone app, which allows them to take the precautionary measures required to improve the baby's health.
+This project was led by Adam Maceachern and Emily Rae.